BroadcomMFD/explorer-for-endevor/README.md

 - REST API v1 `EndevorService/api/v1` and `EndevorService/rest` will no longer be supported in **Explorer for Endevor 2.0.0** (release plan - End of 2025).
 Ensure that you use REST API v2 `EndevorService/api/v2` in `basePath` in your Endevor connections to avoid business disruptions.

-- **Mainframe Technical Exchanges**: June and October 2025
+- **Mainframe Technical Exchange**: October 2025

-  Join us for the Mainframe Technical Exchanges virtually (June 24-26) and in Plano, Texas (October 15-17).
+  Join us for the Mainframe Technical Exchange in Plano, Texas (October 15-17).
 Connect with Mainframe Experts who will share the latest technical education and product demos and respond to your questions and feedback.
-These educational events are a great way to network with peers and experts from across the globe.
+This educational event is a great way to network with peers and experts from across the globe.

   Bookmark this page, [Join Us for the Mainframe Technical Exchanges](https://engage.broadcom.com/mainframe_beyond_code_mainframe_technical_exchange), for current registration and event information.
   </details>